veeneck/fnse/README.md

 `/themes/charity/static`: All of the static assets.
 CSS is written in the `sass` directory, and then compiled into CSS with Codekit or any other comparible tool.
 JS is minizmied in a similar fashion.
 Images live in the `/images` directory.

+As far as the build process goes, there are 3 steps to be aware of:

+1. SCSS is compiled into CSS locally.
+I used CodeKit, but any tool is fine.
+The CSS must be committed because that is what will be served.
+The build process in Netlify does not duplicate this step currently.

+2. JS must be minified locally.
+I used CodeKit, but any tool is fine.
+The minified file must be committed because that is what will be served.
+The build process in Netlify does not duplicate this step currently.

+3. Images are complicated.
+Every image that a user uploads goes into the `/images/user` folder.
+Now, have a look at `gulpfile.js`.
+Notice each image in the `images/user` folder is looped over, and resaved as different sizes.
+Each size of the image will be added to `/images/responsive`, which is what we will serve to the site visitor.
+Not only are the images resized, but they are also compressed by the same script.
+Every time Netlify deploys, this process must be run.
+So, our build script is:

+    gulp img; hugo

+Netlify first processes all of the images, and then rebuilds Hugo.
+So, if a user adds an image through Forestry, it will be saved under `/images/user`, and then Netlify will detect the new image, run the build process, and deploy the site. **Important**: Netlify does not commit these changes -- it completely copies the repo each deploy and stores the responsive images there.
+So, if things break locally with images, it is because you haven't generated the responsive versions.
+The same command (`gulp img; hugo`) must be run in terminal inside of the fnse directory.

 ## Notes on the Content

 The content is broken down into 3 main types: